lasagna92/TaskManager/README.md

 USER REGISTATION: Insert a username, password and password confirmation.
 If the username isn't is use, add the details to the user.txt file

-ADD A TASK: (Append the details to the tasks.txt file)
+ADD A TASK (Append the details to the tasks.txt file):
 * Username for the task
 * Name of the task
 * Description of the task
 * Due date

-EDIT A TASK: (Modify the tasks.txt file)
+EDIT A TASK (Modify the tasks.txt file):
-*
+* Modify the due date and/or the username
+* Mark the task as complete

+VIEW ALL THE TASKS:
+* Disply all the task in a tidy manner

+VIEW MINE:
+* Display the user's task in a tidy manner

 ### Technologies